ajschumacher/askreduce/intro_python.md

 print "raft %s is away!" % (raft_id + 1)

 print "raft " + str(raft_id + 1) + " is away!"

 :
+Extension: In Python 2, `range` returns a list, completely realized. `xrange` returns something else.
+You will eventually want to learn about [generators](http://www.jeffknupp.com/blog/2013/04/07/improve-your-python-yield-and-generators-explained/) and you might test your knowledge by making your own version of `range` that returns one element at a time.

+: